solabtokyo/Yamashita_et_al_2023/README.md

 ## Usage
+All the analysis codes for the paper are provided as jupyter notebooks (.ipynb).
+All the necessary modules for the analyses are provided as python files (.py).

+All the figures of the paper are created in the notebooks for the analyses or in the ones named "make-XXX.ipynb".

 ### Velocity analysis
 #### Flow velocity simulation for Figure 2c
-Run "Simulate-velocity_make-figure2c.ipynb".
+- simulate-velocity_make-figure2c.ipynb

+A simulation assuming the Hagen–Poiseuille flow is performed.
-A simulation to calculate a flow velocity distribution inside a microfluidic channel is performed and Fgure 2c is created.
+A flow velocity distribution inside a microfluidic channel is calculated.

 #### Veocity distribution for Figure 2f and Figure 2g
-First, run "calculate-velocity-position".
+- calculate-velocity-position.ipynb

-Velocities and positions of flowing objects are calculated.
+Velocities and positions of flowing spheroids are calculated under the conditions where acoustic and hydrodynamic focusing on or off.
-Then, run "make-figure2fg.ipynb".
-Figure 2f and Figure 2g are created.

-#### Movies for supplemental movies
+#### Movies for supplemental movies 3 to 6
-Run "make-suppl-movies".
-Supplemental movies 3 to 6 are created.
+- make-suppl-movies.ipynb

+Movies (.mp4) of flowing spheroids under each condition are created.

 ### 3D analysis
 #### Effect of acoustic focusing for Figure 2e
-Run "make-figure2e.ipynb".
-Images and a line plot for Figure 2e are created.
+- make-figure2e.ipynb

+Fluorescence intensity is summed to show the effect of acoustic focusing.

 #### 3D images acquired in one second for calculation of throughput and Figure 3
-_Figure 3a_
-Run "make-figure3a.ipynb".
-Time-series images for Figure 2a are created.
+_Tiem-series figures for Figure 3a_
+- make-figure3a.ipynb

+Time-series, optically sectioned 2D images are serially shown.

-_Throughput, Figure 3b and Figure 3c_
+_Reconstruction of 3D images for throughput calculation, Figure 3b and Figure 3c_
-First, run "reconstruct_limited-frames_throughput-figure3bc.ipynb".
+- reconstruct_limited-frames_throughput-figure3bc.ipynb

 3D images are reconstructed from a time series of optically sectioned 2D images acquired in one second.
-- Throughput
+- analyze_throughput.ipynb

-To calculate the throughputs (cells and spheroids per second) using these images, run "analyze_throughput".
+Throughputs (cells and spheroids per second) using these 3D images are calculated.
-- Figure 3b and Figure 3c
-Run "make-figure3bc.ipynb".
-Figure 3b and 3D images for Figure 3c are created.

 Figure 3c is created from these 3D images using Fiji.

 #### Analysis of 3D morphological properties for Figure 4b
-First, run "reconstruct.ipynb".
+- reconstruct.ipynb

 3D images of spheroids and suspended cells are reconstructed from a time series of optically sectioned 2D images.
-Then, run "analyze-nucleus-spheroid.ipynb" and "analyze-nucleus-suspended.ipynb".
+- analyze-nucleus-spheroid.ipynb
+- analyze-nucleus-suspended.ipynb

-Morphological properties of nuclei are calculated and Figure 4b is created.
+Morphological properties of nuclei of spheroids and suspended cells are calculated.

 #### Supplemental Figures S1 and S3
-Make sure to reconstrunct 3D images for Figure 4b beforehand.
+Make sure to reconstrunct 3D images for Figure 4b before running "make-XXX.ipynb".
-Run "make-suppl1.ipynb" for Figure S1 and "make-suppl3.ipynb" for Figure S3.
-Figure S1 and Figure S3 are created.

 ## Author
 Minato Yamashira
 The University of Tokyo
+## License
-© 2023 Minatoya Yamashita
+© 2023 The University of Tokyo, Sadao Ota Lab